Skip to Main Content

 • be arranged alphabetically by author.
 If you have more than one work by the same author, list them chronologically

-• be double-spaced
+• be double spaced

-• should not use acronyms
+• not use acronyms

-• For a work that has up to and including 20 authors, include all the names and use the ampersand (&) between the last 2 names in the list.
-For resources with 21 or more authors, include the first 19 names, then use an ellipsis (…) before the final author’s name.
+• a work that has up to and including 20 authors, include all the names and use the ampersand (&) between the last 2 names in the list.
+For resources with 21 or more authors, include the first 19 names, then use an ellipsis (…) before the final author’s name

 Unless specified by your teachers, the APA style above should be used (APA, 2010, p.
 180).